By Kshetez Vinayak, founder of SupaSidebar. Last updated May 7, 2026.

 This is the approach I'm biased toward, because it's the problem I built SupaSidebar to solve.

 The pitch is simple: instead of switching browsers (again), you add a persistent sidebar to whatever browser you already use.
 Your tabs, bookmarks, and web apps live in the sidebar.
-The sidebar works across Safari, Chrome, Firefox, Brave, Edge, and even Finder.
+The sidebar works across 25 browsers including Safari, Chrome, Firefox, Arc, Zen, Vivaldi, Brave, Helium, and Dia, plus Finder.

 One Reddit user put it perfectly: